All Episodes

 They say that Obamacare is the first time Congress has used its power to regulate commerce to produce a law from which there's no escape.

-And coercing commercial transactions, compelling individuals to sign contracts With insurance companies, quote, is antithetical to the foundational principle of mutual assent that permeated the common law of contracts at the time of the founding and continues to do so today.
+And coercing commercial transactions, compelling individuals to sign contracts with insurance companies, quote, is antithetical to the foundational principle of mutual assent that permeated the common law of contracts at the time of the founding and continues to do so today.

 In 1799, South Carolina Supreme Court held that so cautiously does the law watch over all contracts that it will not permit any to be binding but such as are made by persons perfectly free and at full liberty to make or refuse such contracts.

-So therefore we're looking here at what these people call a compulsory contract, which is against the law.
+Therefore, we're looking here at what these people call a compulsory contract, which is against the law.

 You can't be forced to sign a contract.

-And that's what their amicus brief argues that the mandate is a forced signing of a contract between you and your insurance company.
+And that's what their amicus brief argues, that the mandate is a forced signing of a contract between you and your insurance company.

 It's a little bit different play on the whole constitutionality of the mandate, a different way of illustrating it, for example.

-Sit tight, folks, barely scratch the surface here.
+Barely scratch the surface here.

-I'm gonna have a lot more flexibility.
+I'm going to have a lot more flexibility.

 Tell him to cool it.

-And Medvedev says, We're we're with you, Barak.
+And Medvedev says, we're with you, Baruk.

 We stand with you.

-We're all for you wanting to get rid of your nukes, and um, I'll make sure I pass the message on to Vlad.
+We're all for you wanting to get rid of your nukes, and I'll make sure I pass the message on to Vlad.

-That uh unemployment's gonna go back up.
+That unemployment's going to go back up.

-Now, one of the reasons why theoretically is if people who are not now looking for a gig decide that the economy is improving enough they might be able to find a gig, then they re-enter the workforce.
+Now, one of the reasons why, theoretically, is if people who are not now looking for a gig decide that the economy is improving enough they might be able to find a gig, then they re-enter the workforce.

-At least they re-entered the tabulated workforce of people trying to find a job, and therefore get counted.
+At least they re-entered the tabulated workforce of people trying to find a job and therefore get counted.

 Right now, people who have given up looking for work don't get counted in the unemployed numbers.

-But they start looking for work again, they'll get counted.
+When they start looking for work again, they'll get counted.

-Santorum in a knockdown drag out with Jeff Zellamy at the New York Times over comments he made about Romney and Obamacare and Romney care, all of that coming up.
+Santorum in a knockdown drag out with Jeff Zelamy at the New York Times over comments he made about Romney and Obamacare and RomneyCare, all of that coming up.

-There's you you can't, there is no such thing as a compulsory contract.
+There is no such thing as a compulsory contract.

-You can't be if you're made to sign one, then you don't really have a contract at all.
+If you're made to sign one, then you don't really have a contract at all.

 And that's an eye-opener into how this regime works.

-It exposes the whole core of community organizing for collectivist purposes, coercion, intimidation, are required to destroy both individualism and free markets.
+It exposes the whole core of community organizing for collectivist purposes.

 And people in the free market are just not going to lay down and give it away.